 The second is at the end of the film.
 The very human robot Alsatia has her head severed by the Sea Swine but, like the decapitated Signora Psyche Zenobia in Poe's A Predicament, she keeps chattering away.
 "I miss my heart," she says plaintively.
 WATCH HERE

-The film's central theme is a highly detailed and accurate anticipation of the psychology and the technology of drone warfare.
+The film's central theme is a highly detailed and accurate anticipation of the interlocking psychologies and technologies of drone warfare and mind control.
 Watch the pivotal scene HERE.

 Along the way there are passing references to various human foibles, fixations and fallacies:

 44' Rewards for hitting UN ambulances in war game

 54' Children waging war

 97' Education in the mind set of war

 The film's happy ending is unrelated to the plot and takes us back to the stage and the audience where we began.
 Our revels now are ended!
 As in an opera, the dead come back to life for the curtain call.
 The plot's actual resolution is not this conventional stage conclusion but the denouement in which the elaborate interrelated network of sophisticated weaponry ends up destroying both itself and its creator.